FNQ Drilling boosts efficiency with the H Series hammer

 Increase your drilling productivity with Robit Extreme Carbide.

-• Extend the bit lifetime!
+• Increase the bit lifetime!

 • Improve the rate of penetration!

-• Reduce the grinding intervals!
+• Extend the grinding interval!

 Robit® Extreme Carbides have been designed to provide the best performance and lifetime in hard and abrasive rock conditions.
 Extreme Carbide has hard outer layer and an optimized core with improved resistance to breakages.